AntonC9018/Hopper_University_Paper/paper.md

 See [the source code][30].

 It works by keeping track of all acting and ticking behaviors currently in game.
-The acting behaviors are stored a multidimensional array, by the *order*.
+The acting behaviors are stored a multidimensional array, by their *order*.
 The order specifies when the given acting behavior will be called, among others.
-So, the entities with lower order will be activated first, and then will be the ones with the higher order.
+So, the entities with lower order will be activated first, and then will be the ones with higher order.
 Currently [there are 4 orders][31], acting behaviors of which are activated one after the other.

 Things are done in this way to model what needs to happen in the game.